Ajit1279/GCP_Learning/Docker_K8S/K8S/concepts/241029_Troubleshooting_Application.md

     ![image](https://github.com/user-attachments/assets/3dfde75d-71f8-4f65-a208-4318a61cd608)

-- Let's check the deployments.
-All the deployments pods and services are healthy
+- Let's check if any other errors.
+All the deployments, pods and services are healthy

         kubectl get deploy
         kubectl get pods